 “Well, not like my little mage needs a weapon to protect himself.”
-Troyle replied with a smirk, remembering yesterday and what Kaidus could do.
+Troyle replied with a smirk, recalling what happened the previous day, and what Kaidus could do.
 “To answer your question, my movements are different because…” Troyle started explaining.

-Troyle is an ambidextrous fighter.
-His style is called ‘The formless Blades’ style, and uses two swords as extensions of his own arms.
-The style is an erratic but precise form of fighting, consisting of quick flurries of attack and quick movements, not leaving the enemy a chance to counter.
+Troyle was an ambidextrous fighter, and fought using a style called ‘The formless Blades’ style which incorporated two swords as extensions of his own arms.
+The style was an erratic but precise form of fighting, consisting of quick flurries of attack and quick movements, not leaving the enemy a chance to counter.
 Troyle said his former mercenary captain had made him learn it after finding out that Troyle was just as adept with his left hand as his right.

 Although Troyle was only using one sword at the moment, thinking back to the few forms that he caught, Kaidus could picture where the two swords would complement each other—attacking in an elegant flow of blazing fast motions.